Backpropagation

 # gradient of loss with respect to all Tensors with requires_grad=True.

-# of the loss with respect to w1 and w2 respectively.
+# gradient of the loss with respect to w1 and w2 respectively.

 loss.backward()